D-Jeffrey/Embroidery-File-Organize/README.md

 Once it is setup with a shortcut you can simply download your patterns from online stores and then double-click the shortcut to copy the **right patterns** into yuor collection location and leave the instructions on your computer for reference later.

 ## Getting started
-This is a self contained single powershell script.
+This is a self contained single powershell script (See note below).
 It can be run by right clicking after downloading and select Run with PowerShell.
 Windows may prompt if you want to allow running of powershell.
 You may also have to `unblock` the downloaded file (`Right-click` properties of the file and at the bottom check the `unblock`.
 Once you have copy the script into a location (suggested `c:\ProgramData\EmbroideryOrganize`)  (and unblocked), then you can run the script with -setup

 ```
     powershell .\EmbroideryCollection-Cleanup.ps1 -setup

     powershell .\EmbroideryCollection-Cleanup.ps1

 ```
 Once you have run it once, it will create a EmbroideryCollection.CFG file in the same directory as the script, which you can edit to adjust the settings (and/or you can use command line parameters to change the settings).
 It will also a file `EmbroideryCollection.Log` for any of it's actions

+If you are wanting to push your files into MySewnet, then you will need one additional module [`PSAutheClient`](https://github.com/alflokken/PSAuthClient) from [`alflokken`](https://github.com/alflokken)

 ## WIP All these have changed - Parameters
 - `-Setup`    Interactive setup of parameters, create the directories required, and create a shortcut on the Desktop Icon linked to this Powershell script.